Optimal Transport Event Representation for Anomaly Detection: Introduction

 We propose an alternative approach that exploits full final-state kinematics while avoiding sophisticated, resource-intensive models and extensive training data.
 In particular, \textit{optimal transport} (OT) theory is introduced to define a novel intermediate representation, capturing essential event structures in a compact and structured form.
 OT defines a distance between probability distributions by computing the most efficient way to transform one into another~\cite{computationalotbook}.
 Its sensitivity to geometric structure has been utilized to equip the space of collider events with physically meaningful metrics~\cite{Komiske:2019fks, Cai:2023edb, PhysRevD.102.116019, PhysRevD.105.076003, cai2024phasespacedistancecollider, Komiske:2020qhg, Larkoski:2023qnv, Gambhir:2024ndc}, showing promises across collider applications including jet and event classification~\cite{Onyisi_2023, cai2025multiscaleoptimaltransportcomplete}, calibration~\cite{ATLAS:2025rbr}, and more recently, anomaly detection at the event level~\cite{Craig:2024rlv, brennan_cai_2025, dagnolo2025intrinsicdimensioncolliderevents}.

-Nonetheless, the full potential of optimal transport as a \textit{standalone event representation} remains largely untapped.
-Here we propose the key conceptual shift: rather than merely using OT to define metrics between events, we develop an efficient representation through its linearization.
-When combined with standard high-level observables, features derived from this OT representation yield significant improvements for resonant anomaly detection, particularly in the low-signal regime.
-Remarkably, only a small number of OT-based features are needed to boost performance.
-These results highlight the value of physically grounded representations as a bridge between engineered features and fully end-to-end machine learning, encouraging further exploration of model latent spaces and alternative intermediate representations.
+Nonetheless, the full potential of optimal transport as an \textit{event representation} remains largely untapped.
+Here we propose the conceptual shift: rather than merely using OT to define metrics between events, we develop an efficient representation through its linearization.
+When combined with standard high-level observables, features derived from this OT representation yield noticeable improvements for resonant anomaly detection, particularly in the low-signal regime.
+Notably, only a small number of OT-based features is required to enhance performance, with further gains achieved when augmented by additional higher-order subjettiness.
+These results highlight the value of physically grounded representations as a bridge between engineered features and fully end-to-end machine learning, encouraging further exploration of model latent spaces and alternative intermediate representations beyond the specific constructions considered here.